 For safety considerations, hand cycles are not permitted in any event.

 The first 4KM of the Half Marathon course is downhill and requires wheelchairs to be in full control.
 For individuals being pushed in a wheelchair, the runner must be tethered to the chair on their body or wrist/arm, have brakes on the chair and ensure the wheelchair does not leave their company for the duration of the event. .
 Any participants wishing to push a wheelchair must receive race official approval first.

 For both the Half Marathon and 8KM events, wheelchair participants are to start in the second Corral.
-This is the Yellow Corral on the Half Marathon and the Green Corral for the 8KM.
 Note these events have different Start Lines.